 Now I know what you are thinking, surely we have left off a number of obvious ones, but in fact, we probably haven’t.

-Next up five countries you might be surprised that have a McDonalds.
+Next up six countries you might be surprised that have a McDonalds.

 OK, so this one flies through on a technicality, but there is a McDonalds on the military base in Guantanamo Bay.
 We realize this kinda doesn’t count as Cuba, but we are throwing it in there anyway.
 In Cuba proper, they have El Rapido, which serves rum which we are big fans of.

 Despite Chavez inspired a socialist revolution.
 Mass unemployment and rampant inflation Venezuela have over 100 franchises in the country.
 I’m guessing they don’t have toilet paper, though.
 You heard it here first.

-Mcdonald’s only entered the Vietnamese market a few years ago, but seem to be a prime example of if you snooze you lose.
+Mcdonalds only entered the Vietnamese market a few years ago, but seem to be a prime example of if you snooze you lose.
 Lotteria of Japan/Korea are the main fast food people, and McDonald’s only has 22 locations in the country.
 Overall though it is not a huge thing.

 Seeing as beef is not widely consumed in India, the equivalent of a Big Mac here uses lamb in place of beef.
 Burger King is the same, and I have to say the Lamb Whopper I had there was really quite good!